codahale/lockstitch/design.md

 This construction is IND-CPA-secure under the following assumptions:

 1. AEGIS-128L is IND-CPA-secure when used with a unique nonce.
-2. SHA-256 is indistinguishable from a random oracle.
+2. SHA-256 is indistinguishable from a random oracle when hashing the transcript.
+3. SHA-256 is PRF-secure when hashing a counter.

 ### Authenticated Encryption And Data (AEAD)